 This epic road trip from Fort Lauderdale to New York takes in a diverse landscape and plenty of contrasts.
-Along the way, you will have the opportunity to explore large cities, charming towns, historic sites, and awesome scenery.
-The trip also begins with a drive along Florida's Atlantic coast to enjoy the lovely beaches.
+Along the way, you will have the opportunity to explore large cities, charming towns, historic sites, awesome scenery, and drive along Florida's Atlantic coast to enjoy the fabulous beaches.

 We've found the ideal routes, must-visit attractions, and best overnight stops to help you get the most from this adventure.
 So, join us as we hit the road on this fantastic road trip from Fort Lauderdale to New York City.